RagnarB83/ash-documentation/docs/QM-MM-protein.rst

         Remember to add the new atom indices to QM-region and Active-Region definitions or provide the qmatoms and actatoms lists to the function!

+        .. note:: If you are using 1-based atom indexing to manage your qmatoms and actatoms files, there is an option: offset_atom_indices=1, to add_atoms_to_system_CHARMM  that will preserve the 1-based indexing.

 ######################################################
 **7. Other QM/MM jobtypes**